Are you trying to fix your WordPress website not updating right away?

-Why My WordPress Site Not Updating Right Away?
+Why Is My WordPress Site Not Updating Right Away?

-By default, many WordPress hosting companies enable their own caching systems which store a temporary copy of your pages to improve website speed and reduce server load.
+Many WordPress hosting providers enable caching systems by default.
+These systems store temporary copies of your pages to speed up your site and reduce server load.

-Last but not the least, your browser may also store a cached version of your pages in temporary storage.
+Your browser may also store a cached version of your site’s pages in temporary storage.
+This adds another layer where updates might not appear instantly.

 Fixing WordPress Website Not Updating Issue

 Step 1.
-Force Browser to Reload or Clear Cache
+Force the Browser to Reload or Clear the Cache

-Sometimes your browser (specially Google Chrome) will show you a cached copy of your website instead of showing the new one.
+Sometimes, your browser (especially Google Chrome) will show you a cached copy of your website instead of showing the new one.

-To resolve this issue, you need to simply hit CTRL + F5 (or Cmd + R in Mac) buttons on your keyboard to reload the page.
+To resolve this issue, simply press F5 or Ctrl+R in Windows (or Cmd + R in Mac) buttons on your keyboard to reload the page.

 This will ask the browser to reload the page by fetching a fresh version.
-In most cases, this would fix the issue for many users.
+In most cases, this will fix the issue for many users.

 For more details, see our guide on how to clear cache in all major browsers.